lillianpope/EX02-LetterSize/README.md

 ####Completing the turn-in process

-Now to complete the turn-in process, once you confirmed that your code is on GitHub, you need to create a **pull request** in the class GitHub repository.
+Now to complete the turn-in process, once you confirmed that your code is on GitHub, you need to create a **pull request** against the class GitHub repository.
 This action will indicate to the original project that you have finished your coding and it will create a place to give feedback on a line by line basis.

-Go to **your** repository for this assignment on GitHub and click on the **Pull Request** icon.
+Go to **your** repository (the URL of your repository is something like https://github.com/<Your GitHub Username>/EX02-LetterSize) for this assignment on GitHub and click on the **Pull Request** icon.
 You should see something similar to this picture:

 <img src="https://www.dropbox.com/s/tt3rejkyd8xmxxm/EX02-pull-request.png?dl=1" width="661" height="175" />